Ric-27/online-order-management-grpc/README.md

         - postal code (75010)
         - city (Paris)
         - country (FR)
+#### **R/**
+The service is CreateOrder(fName string, lName string, productList map[string]int, address Address) &Order the suplementary types are Address(street string, postal string, city string, country string) and for productList the string key is a *valid* product id and the int is the quantity.

+I specify valid because if an Order would not be created if a requested product is not available/doesn't exists.

+The order is assigned an id, with the format [[:num:]]{4}-[[:date:]]{8}-[[:hour:]]{6}-[[:alnum:]]{}
+the first set of values is a 4 random number to ensure uniqueness, the next two groups represent the date and time of the order ex.(november 21, 2009 at 09h57m40s, this will be transformed into 20091121-095740) the last group is the customer lastname in all caps.
 ### II - Address validation
 As discussed previously, you should propose and implement a solution to validate the shipping address of an order before creating it: